Our favorite South Korea tours and excursions

 As you stroll past bastions and artillery towers, you’ll learn how the fortress was expertly designed to defend the city using the very best of Eastern and Western military architecture.
 Want to get hands-on?
 To really get you into the Joseon dynasty mindset (or perhaps even that of a modern-day Olympian), you’ll have the opportunity to try some traditional Korean-style archery while you’re here.

-After delving into the political and military history of Korea at Haenggung Palace – which once served as the royal family’s retreat during times of war – it’s out of the past, and back into the present: your tour will wrap up amidst the craft stores, workshops, colourful murals and street food stalls of Haenggungdong Mural Village.
+After delving into the political and military history of Korea at Haenggung Palace – which once served as the royal family’s retreat during times of war – it’s out of the past, and back into the present: your tour will wrap up amid the craft stores, workshops, colorful murals and street food stalls of Haenggungdong Mural Village.

 Wooden door entrance to traditional Korean Hanok house